stephanlindauer/CoreOS-K8s-DigitalOcean-Provisioning/README.md

-# Critical Mass Android App
+# CoreOS Kubernetes on DigitalOcean Provisioning
 ## How to run this thing

 Get your DigitalOcean Access Token and start the script like so: